-The confirmation of the ratings reflects DBRS Morningstar’s view that KBC has continued to leverage its leading positions in its core markets and its bancassurance business model, and this has enabled the Group to restore profitability back to pre-pandemic levels.
-In addition, the ratings continue to be underpinned by the robust funding and liquidity profile, backed by its large and stable deposit base and substantial liquidity buffers.
+The confirmation of the ratings reflects DBRS Morningstar’s view that KBC has continued to leverage its leading positions in its core markets and its bancassurance business model to report strong profitability levels.
+In addition, the ratings continue to be underpinned by KBC’s robust funding and liquidity profile, backed by its large and stable deposit base and substantial liquidity buffers.
 The ratings also continue to take into account the Group’s capital position, which remains at the higher-end of its peer group and well above regulatory requirements.

 An upgrade of the Long-Term Issuer Rating would require further improvement in the risk profile, whilst maintaining strong earnings generation and capitalisation.